Graphic Design Degree & Curriculum

 Graphic Design students can pursue advanced elective coursework in web and motion graphic design, environmental graphic design (wayfinding systems, exhibition design, identity graphics), experimental publication design and other interdisciplinary special topics projects.
 During their senior year, Graphic Design students develop a capstone project through independent study with a faculty advisor, and take courses in professional practice and portfolio development.

-Contact the Office of Academic Advising to make an appointment with academic advisor Denise Marie Snow to confirm your specific course requirements for completion of the Graphic Design program.
+Contact the Office of Academic Advising to make an appointment with your academic advisor to confirm your specific course requirements for completion of the Graphic Design program.

 Graphic Design Bachelor’s Degree Courses